IL AFLAN Grants 2018

-The Illinois Access to Civil Justice Council unanimously approved grants to the nine nonprofit organizations listed below on May 11, 2017, totaling $1,224,269.
-These grants were presented to and approved by the IL Equal Justice Foundation Grant Committee on May 12, 2017.
+The Illinois Access to Civil Justice Council unanimously approved grants to the below 10 non-profit organizations on May 16, 2018, totaling $1,196,881.

-To establish a statewide telephone hotline that will serve as the primary entry point for the IL-AFLAN.
-The hotline will provide advice, brief services, and referrals to thousands of qualifying active duty military personnel, veterans, reservists, and members of the national guard.
+To operate a statewide telephone hotline that serves as the primary entry point for the IL-AFLAN.
+The hotline provides advice, brief services, and referrals to thousands of qualifying active duty military personnel, veterans, reservists, and members of the national guard.

 Bloomington, Galesburg, Joliet, Kankakee, McHenry, Ottawa, Peoria, Rockford, Rock Island, St. Charles, Waukegan, and Wheaton

-To fund general legal aid and veteran benefits appeals services for hundreds of people in Northern and Central Illinois via a designated project point person and portions of several staff attorney salaries spread across PSLS offices.
-Plans include cooperation with the Lovell VA Health Care Center and to take referrals from the hotline across PSLS’ service area.
+To fund general legal aid services for hundreds of people in Northern and Central Illinois via a designated project point person and portions of several staff attorney salaries spread across PSLS’ offices.
+Services include cooperation with the Lovell VA Health Care Center and making and taking referrals from the hotline across PSLS’ service area.

 Land of Lincoln Legal Assistance Foundation – $183,369